‘Patients seen through the SDEC model often have a greatly reduced length of stay compared to ED.’

 1. What was your initial aim in setting up your SDEC services in Doncaster?

-‘The Same Day Emergency Care (SDEC) service was put in place in Doncaster in December 2021, prior to me being appointed into my current role.
+‘The SDEC service was put in place in Doncaster in December 2021, prior to me being appointed into my current role.
 The initial aim of SDEC is to reduce admissions into hospital beds for patients who could be safely managed at home.

-Through SDEC, we are able to navigate patients to the right clinician to manage their needs at the right time and in the right place.
+Through SDEC, we are able to navigate patients to the right clinician to manage their needs at the right time and in the right place, to get them the response they need the first time.
 We work with the patient to optimise the best outcomes for them, and we identify future needs and grow the service to meet these.‘

 2. What have been the benefits of having SDEC available via Consultant Connect?